Android Central Verdict

 A tight seal is critical to get the best balance in sound, making that test all the more important in the grander scheme.
 But your ears are ultimately the deciding factors.

 Google doesn't want you thinking too much about sound because it believes its AI algorithms can do that for you.
-The components inside were customized to work with those algorithms, and after several days of listening to a wide range of content, it became clearer to me who these earbuds are really for.
+The components inside were customized to work with those algorithms, and after listening to a wide range of content, it became clearer to me who these earbuds are really for.

 Every pair of Pixel Buds I've tested prioritized clarity above all, and the Buds Pro only amplify that further.
 Google describes bass as something it wants to hit "clearly" without the emphasis on that "oomph" it implies is so much easier to tune elsewhere.
 The soundstage here is decidedly skewed toward the mids and highs, driving a level of clarity I enjoyed with some content more than others.